conqp/dynwg/README.md

     systemctl enable --now dynwg.timer

-Alternatively in can be invoked manually by running executing `/usr/bin/dynwg` or `/usr/local/sbin/dynwg` respectively.
+Alternatively in can be invoked manually by executing `/usr/bin/dynwg` or `/usr/local/sbin/dynwg` respectively.